imkaywu/imkaywu.github.io/_tutorials/sfm.md

 [TBD]

 ### 6. N-view triangulation <a name="triangulation"></a>
-The N-view triangulation is discussed in [this pose]({{site.url}}/{{site.baseurl}}/blog/2017/07/triangulation/).
-I use the `triangulate_nonlinear()` method to compute the 3D points.
+From calibrated cameras and correspondences, the positions of the 3D points can be estimated using N-view triangulation techniques.
+The theory and implementation of various triangulation techniques are discussed in depth in [this post]({{site.url}}/{{site.baseurl}}/blog/2017/07/triangulation/).
+Recall that we defined a data structure `Pair` for two-view case, a new data structure named `Graph` is defined for the N-view case.

 #### class `Graph` <a name="class_graph"></a>
-The class `Graph` is heavily used hereafter, it is a data type that stores multiple camera views with sufficient amount of matching features, the corresponding camera poses/orientations, and sparse 3D points, the detailed definition is as follows
+The class `Graph` is heavily used hereafter, it is a data structure that stores information of multiple cameras with sufficient amount of matching features, the corresponding camera poses/orientations, and a sparse 3D reconstruction, the detailed definition is as follows:

 * number of cameras: `ncams_`;
 * indexes of cameras: `ind_cam_`;
-* Fundamental and Essential matrix: `F_`, `E_`;
 * intrinsics and extrinsics of cameras: `intrinsics_mat_`, `extrinsics_mat_`;
 * point tracks: `tracks_`.
-Each set of matching pixels across multiple images should correspond to a single point in 3D, i.e., each individual pixel in a matched set should be the projection of the same 3D point.
+Each set of matching pixels across multiple images forms one track, which also corresponds to a single 3D point, i.e., each individual pixel in a track should be the projection of the same 3D point.
+It's the N-view counterpart of `DMatch`.
-* structure points: `structure_points_`, a fancier version of 3D point.
+* structure points: `structure_points_`, a data structure holds information of the estimated 3D point.

 ```cpp
 class Graph